Chin & Cheek Implants

 Costs for Chin or Cheek Implants

-Chin implant surgery (augmentation genioplasty) costs start at around $4550, inclusive of operating room, anesthesia, surgeon’s fees, implant costs, and all post-op recovery visits.
+Chin implant surgery (augmentation genioplasty) costs start at around $6500, inclusive of operating room, anesthesia, surgeon’s fees, implant costs, and all post-op recovery visits.
 Other options, including fat removal under the chin, will add time and cost to the procedure.
-Cheek implant costs will depend on the type of cheek implants chosen.
+Cheek implant costs will depend on the type of cheek implants chosen, and can range from $8500 or higher.
 Exact costs can be obtained at the time of complimentary consultation with our American Board of Plastic Surgery-certified plastic surgeons.
-Cash discount and financing options are available.
+Financing options are available.